phillipeaton/JETPAC_VIC-20_disassembly/README.md

 <img title="" src="ghidra\graph_screenshots\JETMAN_STANDING.png" alt="JETPAC Object Handler JETMAN STANDING" width="1500" height="">

-An summary of the flowcharted routine:
+A summary of the flowcharted routine:

 1. The first thing the routine does is to check if the flashing score countdown his finished, when you start a wave, the score flashes for a few seconds and Jetman is not drawn until the countdown reaches zero.

 1. One flashing score is complete, Jetman is tested to see if his height has increased, if yes, he transitions from Standing to Flying and most of the code is bypassed using the path on the right hand side of the flowchart.

 1. If Jetman is not Standing, his X Direction is tested to see if has changed and, if not, flow passes through the upper middle/left code that prepares for setting Direction X to 1 or -1 (i.e $FF).
 If Jetman has changed direction, Jetman's Status and Direction parameters are set instead.

 1. Like for `JETMAN_FLYING`, storing X Position (and Direction) is the box in the centre of the flowchart that everything must pass through, except the path to the left when Jetman transitions from Standing to Flying.
 Additionally, when storing the new Position X, left or right screen wraparound is accounted-for.